Sensor fusion: be sure of uncertainty

 Sensitivity to marker observation rate

+Our current marker observation rate is 5 Hz.
 If we see the marker more often, then our position estimate must improve, no?
 Let’s see.
-Figure 2 plots the root variance on \(p_x\) for an observation rate ranging from 0.5 to 30 Hz:
+Figure 2 plots the root variance on \(p_x\) for an observation rate ranging from 5 to 60 Hz:

 Use marker orientation?